PetroIvaniuk/awesome-ml/README.md

 ## Projects ##
 - [Rodin Diffusion](https://3d-avatar-diffusion.microsoft.com/) - A Generative Model for Sculpting 3D Digital Avatars
+- [MusicLM: Generating Music From Text](https://google-research.github.io/seanet/musiclm/examples/) - A model generating high-fidelity music from text descriptions such as "a calming violin melody backed by a distorted guitar riff"
 - [Muse: Text-To-Image Generation via Masked Generative Transformers](https://muse-model.github.io/) - Muse is a fast, state-of-the-art text-to-image generation and editing model
 - [InstructPix2Pix Learning to Follow Image Editing Instructions](https://www.timothybrooks.com/instruct-pix2pix/) - A method for editing images from human instructions: given an input image and a written instruction that tells the model what to do, our model follows these instructions to edit the image
 - [Behind the Scenes: Density Fields for Single View Reconstruction](https://fwmb.github.io/bts/) - Inferring a meaningful geometric scene representation from a single image